 I am sure you will not hesitate to try the Manuka Honey anytime soon.

-Do not consume if you are allergic to honey or suffer from diabetes.
+Note: Do not consume if you are allergic to honey or suffer from diabetes.
+Children below the age of one should not consume honey.